tudoroancea/cube-timer/ideas.md

 [x] Add new metadata (time stamp, scramble)
 [ ]=> add preferences for which metadata to display

 [x] Delete times by selecting a line or more in the TimesList and right-clicking on one of them.There will be a warning dialog to confirm you want to proceed.

 [x] Add commentary metadata.
 You can modify them by right clicking on one.

+[x] change colors on the lines of the times with missing metadata (no scramble or no timestamp).

+[ ] Several autoSave options : on app closing, or even at each new time/action.

 [ ] Starting/Stoping timer with click

-[ ] Add scramble historic (last 10 scrambles) which allows to redo the last time.
-OR, add an option

 ## Miscalleneous ideas:
 We can insert new columns in the CSV files each time we pass a new bound (5, 12, 25, 50, 100, 200, 500, 1000…).\